Make A Gift

 I want to donate to the Annual Fund

 Gifts to Patronato’s Annual Fund are 100% tax deductible and provide essential general operating support*:

-Your gift of any amount will help protect Mission San Xavier, one of the most culturally significant at-risk sites in the world by: Providing the public, special groups and students up to 2,000 complimentary Docent-led Tours annually.
-Arizona students and teachers benefit from (Read More »)
+Your gift of any amount will help protect Mission San Xavier, one of the most culturally significant at-risk sites in the world by: (Read More »)